RocketRace/rocketrace.github.io/works/_posts/2025-12-19-still-life.md

 ![a digital painting](/assets/images/works/still-life/cover.png)

-*still life* is a real painting on your computer screen.
+*still life* is an interactive painting on your computer screen.
 It responds to touch and to movement, to tugs and to gusts of wind.
 But, physicality comes with permanence -- there is no "undoing" a tear in the fabric.

 <!--more-->